0xTheProDev/theprodev.hashnode.dev/clcos1onq000008ml4tuq2jir.md

     return json.loads(strOrBytes, cls=AssetManifestDecoder)
 ```

 Here we have developed our custom *JSON* Decoder that serializes a *JSON* string into an `AssetManifest` object.
-The function `parse_asset_manifest` can be tested in isolation for validation, however, we would be using `load_asset_manifest` function more often.
+The function `parse_asset_manifest` can be tested in isolation for validation, however, we would be using the `load_asset_manifest` function more often.
 Provided we can configure the destination directory for Webpack to emit the manifest file, the actual file path can be given through environment variables.

 Now let's create a mixin that composes this middleware and simplifies the integration process.